ambroisep/hueypetersen/_posts/2015-02-22-thin-and-graphy.markdown

 title: Thin and Graphy
 ---

 Normal disclaimer -- this is not GraphQL.
-This is me making stuff up based on a [30 minute conference talk](https://www.youtube.com/watch?v=9sc8Pyc51uU) and a [gist](https://gist.github.com/wincent/598fa75e22bdfa44cf47).
+This is me making stuff up based on a [30 minute conference talk](https://www.youtube.com/watch?v=9sc8Pyc51uU) and a [gist](https://gist.github.com/wincent/598fa75e22bdfa44cf47) -- and now a [tweet](https://twitter.com/schrockn/status/567902849272659968/photo/1)!

 I spent 10 days working on an implementation of GraphQL queries using [Prismatic Graph](https://github.com/Prismatic/plumbing).
 It didn't really work out through no fault of the library but due to my misuse of the library.
 I started to write up what I had done and found myself writing pseudo code to explain the actual working code and that seemed like a bad sign.  *"Pretend this code looked like this much more obvious and explainable code -- thats what it does"*.